juriad/advent2023/README.md

 - LFE - not even the hello world works
 - LogTalk - could not figure out input and parsing strings
 - Oz, Mozart - cannot figure how to use I/O
+- F* - no description of library and I/O
+- Coq - cannot figure I/O
+- Dafny - does not have I/O library yet